 That’s when she found the power and potential of branding archetypes.

-The archetypes is a list of 12 ways of being created by Carl Jung.
-It wasn’t necessarily intended for branding as these archetypes can be seen throughout books, movies, art and business.
+The archetype is a list of 12 ways of being created by Carl Jung.
+It wasn’t necessarily intended for branding as these archetypes can be seen throughout books, movies, art, and business.

 However, many branding specialists and designers have found how it can help entrepreneurs dig deep into their visual identity and core messaging.